What Is Drilling Machine?- Definition, Parts & Types

 A drilling machine is usually composed of several or all of the following parts.

-• Arm: at the top of the column, carries the drill head and the housing of the driving mechanism.
+• Arm: Right at the top of the column, you’ll see the arm.
+This part is responsible for holding both the drill head and the housing for the driving mechanism, giving the machine its reach and flexibility.

 Working of Drilling Machine